-Alphanumeric character and hyphens (-) can be used.
+Alphanumeric character and "-" can be used.
 However, a host name must always begin with an alphabetic character and end with an alphanumeric character.
+If "localhost" specified, an error occurs.

 xscfu Specifies the name of the XSCF unit to be set.
 The following values can be specified, depending on the system configuration.